No-go theorems for pointwise-defined spinorial quantum fields: Introduction

 This note extends no-go results to the context of more general spinorial quantum fields.
 We first review a result originally presented for bosonic canonical commutation relations on Minkowski spacetime (e.g. see \cite{Halvorson2006col}), and show that the weak continuity of quantum fields on globally hyperbolic Lorentzian spacetimes rules out both equal-time canonical commutation relations and canonical anticommutation relations.
 Consequently, in Minkowski spacetime, space translation covariance with respect to a weakly continuous representation\footnote{The assumption of the weak continuity of $U$ is mild and is ensured by assuming the existence of self-adjoint momentum generators $P_i$ using Stone's theorem \cite{stone_one-parameter_1932} (or by the SNAG theorem \cite{streater_pct_1989} in relativistic settings).
 Note that for a unitary representation of the translation group, strong and weak continuity are equivalent.} alone straightforwardly rules out the possibility of realising equal-time conjugate commutation relations and conjugate anticommutation relations for any pointwise-defined quantum field.

-Subsequently, we adapt and strengthen Wightman’s no-go theorem \cite{wightman_theorie_1964} to the fermionic setting, demonstrating that fermionic microcausality implies that any weakly continuous fermionic quantum field on time-oriented $C^2$ Lorentzian spacetimes must vanish.
-Subsequently, this implies that quantum fields on Minkowski that are translation-covariant with respect to a weakly continuous unitary representation cannot be fermionically microcausal.
+\sam{Motivated by Wightman's no-go theorem \cite{wightman_theorie_1964}, but using a different and simpler argument, we prove} that fermionic microcausality implies that any weakly continuous fermionic quantum field on time-oriented $C^2$ Lorentzian spacetimes must vanish.
+This implies that quantum fields on Minkowski that are translation-covariant with respect to a weakly continuous unitary representation cannot be fermionically microcausal.
 This, in turn, provides a deeper justification for the rejection of microcausality: other usual assumptions (the spectrum condition, translation covariance, the uniqueness of the vacuum) are not necessary to rule out such an ontic (rather than epistemic) implementation of the no-superluminal signalling principle.

-We finish by extending Wizimirski's theorem \cite{wizimirski_existence_1966} to other spinors, proving that the existence of a pure Poincaré-invariant vacuum prohibits pointwise Poincaré covariance for multiplicity-free nontrivial finite-dimensional representations of the spin group in $1+3$ dimensions.
+We finish by extending Wizimirski's theorem \cite{wizimirski_existence_1966} to other spinors, proving that the existence of a Poincaré-invariant \sam{separating} vacuum prohibits pointwise Poincaré covariance for multiplicity-free nontrivial finite-dimensional representations of the spin group in $1+3$ dimensions.
 This covers Weyl and Dirac spinors, photons as well as gravitons on a Minkowski background.

+The statements below are intended for pointwise-defined fields.
+In standard axiomatic quantum field theory, the fields are operator-valued distributions from the outset and are only defined after smearing with test functions \cite{wightman_theorie_1964,streater_pct_1989,Halvorson2006col}. \sam{One does not have an operator $\hat{\phi}(x)$ for each point $x \in \mathcal{M}$; rather, one has smeared operators $\hat{\Phi}(f)$ with $f \in C^\infty_c(\mathcal{M})$.
+The limiting arguments used below cannot be run in the smeared setting, because point evaluation would require testing the distribution against $\delta_x$, which is not an element of $C_c^\infty(\mathcal M)$.
+Correspondingly, canonical relations of Wightman quantum fields take a smeared form, and spacelike (anti)commutativity is imposed for test functions with spacelike-separated supports rather than pointwise.} \\